inferno-framework/inferno-core/docs/getting-started.md

   running tests, which makes test development much easier.
 * The Inferno Command Line Interface can be used.
 Run `inferno help` for information.

+### FHIR Validation Setup
+Put the `package.tgz` for the IG you're writing tests for in `lib/your_test_kit_name/igs` and update this path in `docker-compose.background.yml`.
+This will ensure that the validator has access to the resources needed to validate resources against your IG.

 ### Development with Ruby